NammaSportika/namma-sportika/README.md

 ## Contact

-For questions or support, please contact [Vansh Agrawal](mailto:agrawalvansh@gmail.com).
+For any inquiries, please reach out to agrawalvanshn@gmail.com.